wp-plugins/fancy-gallery/readme.txt

 = Translate this plugin =
-If you have translated this plugin in your language feel free to send me the language file (.po file) via E-Mail with your name and this translated sentence: "This plug-in is available in %YOUR_LANGUAGE_NAME%."
-So i can add it to the plug-in.
+If you have translated this plugin in your language feel free to send us the language file (.po file) via E-Mail with your name and this translated sentence: "This plug-in is available in %YOUR_LANGUAGE_NAME%."
+We will add it to the plug-in.

 You can find the *Translation.pot* file in the *language/* folder in the plugin directory.